ZachWunder/Blog/_posts/story-of-a-self-taught-engineer.md

 ---

 Being self-taught has had its benefits, some of unanticipated and underestimated magnitude.
 Being comfortable without a curriculum has helped me navigate the uncertainties and autonomy of life at a startup.
-Over time, I’ve come to be comfortable with not having a well-defined path to success ahead of me.
+Over time, I’ve also come to be comfortable with not having a well-defined path to success ahead of me.

 My tolerance for risk has grown from this experience as well.
 At each transition I depleted some of that tolerance, but in time as things stabilized, it has come back, plus more.
 Coming out on the other side each time has made me reevaluate what is truly risky versus what I’m just scared of.